 The freezer is your friend.
 It lovingly stores things for when you’re ready to eat them.
 Before you fill the freezer, it helps to know what fruits and vegetables work best for freezing, so let’s take a look.

 Start by choosing fruits and vegetables you and your family love.
 Then, plan to freeze it at the peak of ripeness.
-The food should be firm and without bruises to ensure the best taste when they’re used in future recipes.
+The food should be firm and without bruises to ensure the best taste when used in future recipes.

 Tip: When picking fruit, don’t be afraid to take a little sniff to see how it smells.
 This is a good indicator of how it will taste.